agrimetrics/api-examples/README.md

 [Examples](./field-explorer-examples/README.md) of how to use Python to access Agrimetrics' REST APIs.
 These provide weather, crop and soil information attributed to individual fields.

+## Geospatial Workflow Examples

+[Notebooks](./geospatial-workflow-examples/README.md) demonstrating how to use Agrimetrics' GraphQL API using R.
+The examples demonstrate how to access static and timeseries geospatial datasets available through the API.

 ## GraphQL Examples